Khirasagar/Key/README.md

 # Key
-This is a handbook repo where I usually record all handy shortcuts codes and stuff which is interesting and i think i feel its importand during development.
+This is a handbook repo where I usually record all handy shortcuts codes and stuff which i think its interesting and i feel its importand during development.